Peter Talbot (bishop): Exile, arrest and death

-On 8 October 1678, Ormonde signed a warrant for the archbishop's arrest.
-He was arrested near Maynooth at the house of his brother, Colonel Richard Talbot, and was then moved to Dublin.
-For two years Talbot remained in prison, where he fell ill.
+On 8 October 1678, Ormond signed a warrant for Talbot's arrest.
+He was arrested at Cartown near Maynooth at the house of his brother, Colonel Richard Talbot, and was then moved to Dublin Castle.

+For two years Talbot remained in prison without trial, where he fell ill.
 Despite their long friendship, Charles II, fearful of the political repercussions, made no effort to save him.
-He died in prison at the beginning of November 1680.
+Talbot was held in an adjoining cell to Oliver Plunkett.
+The two archbishops reconciled as fellow prisoners, setting aside their disagreements as expressed in their treatises.

+From his prison cell, Talbot had written on 12 April 1679, petitioning that a priest be allowed to visit him, as he was bedridden for months and was now in imminent danger of death.
+The petition was refused, but Plunkett, on hearing of Talbot's dying condition, forced his way through the warders and administered to the dying prelate the last consolations of the sacraments.
+Talbot died in prison on 15 November 1680.

 Legacy

-Talbot is said to have been interred in the churchyard of St. Audoen's Church, close by the tomb of Rowland FitzEustace, 1st Baron Portlester.
-From his prison cell, Talbot had written on 12 April 1679, petitioning that a priest be allowed to visit him, as he was bedridden for months and was now in imminent danger of death.
-The petition was refused, but Oliver Plunkett was a prisoner in an adjoining cell, and on hearing of Talbot's dying condition forced his way through the warders and administered to the dying prelate the last consolations of the sacraments.